Why the Arts Matter in a Culture of Reductionism

 |Contact||Torrey Honors Institute at Ext.
 4555|

-The CCCA, the Torrey Honors Institute, the Biola Art Dept and the Biola Conservatory of Music are pleased to announce that Jeremy S. Begbie, the Thomas A. Langford Research Professor at Duke Divinity School, Duke University, will be giving a series of lectures at Biola University.
+The CCCA, the Torrey Honors Institute, the Biola Art Dept and the Biola Conservatory of Music are pleased to announce that Jeremy S. Begbie, the Thomas A. Langford Research Professor at Duke Divinity School, Duke University, will be giving alecture on Monday and Panel Presentation on Tuesday at Biola University.
 His primary research interest is the correlation between theology and the arts.

 Jeremy Begbie is Thomas A. Langford Distinguished Professor in Theology at Duke Divinity School.
 He is also Senior Member at Wolfson College, Cambridge, and an Affiliated Lecturer in the Faculty of Music at the University of Cambridge.
 He is Founding Director of Duke Initiatives in Theology and the Arts, one of the main aims of which is to foster theological-artistic links between Duke and Cambridge.
 Prior to his present appointment, he held a personal chair at the University of St. Andrews and was Associate Principal of Ridley Hall, Cambridge.